 Hmmm...
 I guess it's a matter of oppinion (there might be as many oppinions as there are breeders).
 Well, I can only tell you how I personly see it:

-curious about me)...
+they playfull, curious about me)...
 A lot of factors are present.
 I don't expect the puppies to be shiny and newly combed and bathed, but I certainly don't expect a dirty puppy that looks teenie tiny with a huge belly, and that is passive and not curious -

 I have no doubt what I want to meet and be met with, but again - it's all a matter of oppinion and temprament.